itsmeichigo/ICGVideoTrimmer/README.md

 ## Note
 I've made this very quickly so here's a list of things to do for improvements (pull requests are very much appreciated!):
 - Make panning thumb views smoother
-- Make ruller view more customizable and nice
+- Make ruller view more customizable and nicer
-- Bug fixes if there're any
+- Bug fixes if any
 - More and more, can't remember right now hahha.

 ## Getting started